-The processor incorporates FSB low power enhancements:
+The processor incorporates FSB low-power enhancements:

-- Dynamic FSB Power Down

-- BPRI# control for address and control input buffers

-- Dynamic Bus Parking

-- · Dynamic On Die Termination disabling

-- Low V{CCP} (I/O termination voltage)
+- Dynamic On Die Termination disabling - Low V{CCP} (I/O termination voltage)

-The processor incorporates the DPWR# signal that controls the data bus input buffers on the processor.
-The DPWR# signal disables the buffers when not used and activates them only when data bus activity occurs, resulting in significant power savings with no performance impact.
-BPRI# control also allows the processor address and control input buffers to be turned off when the BPRI# signal is inactive.
-Dynamic Bus Parking allows a reciprocal power reduction in chipset address and control input buffers when the processor deasserts its BRO# pin.
-The On Die Termination on the processor FSB buffers is disabled when the signals are driven low, resulting in additional power savings.
-The low I/O termination voltage is on a dedicated voltage plane, independent of the core voltage, enabling low I/O switching power at all times.
+The On Die Termination on the processor FSB buffers is disabled when the signals are driven low, resulting in power savings.
+The low I/O termination voltage is on a dedicated voltage plane independent of the core voltage, enabling low I/O switching power at all times.